Top Web Design Courses to Improve Your Design Skills

 Tools and skills for freelance web design success

 Web designers are responsible for planning, creating, and coding webpages.
-The job requires a mix of technical skills like programming and non-technical skills like visual design fundamentals.
+The job requires a mix of technical skills like programming, and non-technical skills like visual design fundamentals.
 When deciding which web development courses to pursue, focus on those that teach skills relevant to the job.
 Here’s a quick rundown of the essential abilities of web designers.

 Color theory

 Colors can help improve the user experience in website design.
-The right choice of colors makes it easier for users to find the information they need on the screen and engage accordingly—for example, by clicking on a call-to-action (CTA) button.
+The right choice of colors makes it easier for users to find the information they need on the screen and engage accordingly — for example, by clicking on a call-to-action (CTA) button.
 A well-chosen color palette can also reflect a website’s brand and create a cohesive appearance overall.

 HTML and CSS

-Hypertext Markup Language (HTML) and Cascading Style Sheets (CSS) are two major web programming languages.
+Hypertext Markup Language (HTML) and Cascading Style Sheets (CSS3) are two major web programming languages.
 They’re used to control how words and images are displayed on the screen.
 Along with JavaScript, these two tools are predominant in web development.
 You can’t be a great web designer without mastering them.

 Illustration and photo editing software